Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 Read millennial money expert, Jessica Moorhouse's, review of PolicyMe.
 On why she changed life insurance providers:

-Since smoking even occasionally can make your insurance premiums skyrocket, you might be tempted to lie about your smoking when you apply for insurance.
+Since smoking even occasionally can make your life insurance premiums skyrocket, you might be tempted to lie about your smoking when you apply for a life insurance policy.
 Maybe it was once a few months ago.
 What's the harm right?

-But remember this – when you apply for insurance as a smoker, the most important thing is to be honest.
+But remember this – when you apply for a life insurance policy as a smoker, the most important thing is to be honest.
 There’s a good chance that your insurer will find out the truth.
 And if they do, you could face some hefty consequences.

 Though no medical life insurance and funeral insurance are options, for most policies, your insurer will assess your health and review your medical history before approving you for coverage.
 They have a good chance of discovering that you smoke if you have to provide a urine sample, take a blood test, or share medical records.
 Seniors life insurance Canada may be ideal for elderly that smoke.
 We also recommend using the life insurance calculator Canada to find rates that help you afford life insurance regardless of your habits.